Strengthening One Health Disease Surveillance and Response in Southern Africa – A Strategy Against Climate-Driven Disease Outbreaks

 Background

-Lebanon received US$11.4 million from the Pandemic Fund to upgrade its preparedness and response capabilities through a One Health approach.
-The grant will mobilize an additional US$17.8 million in co-financing and US$5.3 million in co-investment.
+The Philippines was awarded US$225 million from the Pandemic Fund to reinforce its ability to prevent, detect, report, and respond to epidemic threats through an integrated One Health approach.
+The grant mobilized an additional US$889 million in co-financing and US$112 million in co-investment.

 For general inquiries: the_pandemic_fund@worldbank.org